lamprosg/LazyImage/README.md

 #### Contributing
 Contributions are welcomed.
 Fork the project and make it better, then create a pull request.
-The projects comes with a very basic target app for testing your new features.
+The project comes with a very basic target app for testing your new features.
 You can find the library code under Pods/LazyImage.

 #### License
 Licensed under the Apache License, Version 2.0: http://www.apache.org/licenses/LICENSE-2.0